 The rest of my school days were not so fruitful.
 Bullies, dyslexia, a massive overbite, loneliness and awful winged hairstyles.
 I eventually quit caring and managed to just barely graduate high school with a small pool of savings from part time jobs.
 I had no idea what to do.

-An aunt and uncle, who had no children of their own and had always shown me much generosity, recently left N.Y. for Carrollton, Ga.
+An aunt and uncle, who had no children of their own and had always shown me much generosity, had recently left N.Y. for Carrollton, Georgia.
 They suggested I come down and enroll at West Georgia College.
 This I did, and was fortunate enough to sign up for a painting class with the artist Bruce Bobick, a gifted educator who for many years was the chairman of the art department .
 Mr. Bobick taught mostly watercolor.
 I eventually rented a room a few blocks from the school.
 Thanks to a generally apathetic student art community, the art studios were almost always empty, and I could use them evenings and weekends.
-I sometimes lived on orange block cheese and oatmeal, yet in many ways, it was an idyllic time.
+I sometimes lived on yellow block cheese and oatmeal, yet in many ways, it was an idyllic time.
 But it took some years to know it.

 I could not stay in a small southern town indefinitely.
 I eventually moved to Jersey City N.J., where I took the Path train to a string of lowly jobs in Manhattan.
 All the time I was asking myself, what could I do?
 The only thing I was good at was painting.
 I thought maybe I could paint for print designs, and I wouldn’t have to do the horrible jobs anymore.
 I took a night class on textile design at the School of Visual Arts, put a portfolio together, and began designing prints for fashion companies, eventually going out on my own.
 I was a ghost artist.
 Prints I created were everywhere, but no one know who painted them.